thejsway/thejsway/manuscript/chapter17.md

 * after input is entered;
 * when the user submits the form.

 This last technique only involves adding validation in the `submit` event handler for the form: you already know how to do that.
-We'll look the other two techniques one at a time, using the same example form as before.
+We'll look at the other two techniques one at a time, using the same example form as before.

 ### Instant validation